-We have shown that wrong-path memory references affect processor performance significantly.
-It is important to understand why that is the case, if we would like to build mechanisms that can take advantage of the positive effects and that can reduce the negative effects.
+Wrong-path memory references affect processor performance significantly.
+Therefore, it is important to understand why that is the case.
 In this section, we analyze the reasons behind the positive or negative impact that wrong-path references have on performance.

-5.1 Bandwidth and Resource Contention
+4.1.
+Bandwidth and Resource Contention

 Wrong-path references can use bandwidth and resources and thus get in the way of correct-path references by delaying the servicing of correct-path memory requests.
 To examine how much the bandwidth and resource contention caused by wrong-path references affects IPC, we simulated an idealized unrealistic processor which always gives lower priority to wrong-path references everywhere in the memory system.
 In this model, wrong-path references never get in the way if there are correct-path references outstanding.
 If a resource, such as a queue entry, is tied up by a wrong-path reference and a correct-path reference needs that resource, the model allocates the resource to the correct-path reference.
 We compared the performance of this idealized model to the baseline processor.
-We found that the performance difference between the two models is negligible for all benchmarks except mcf, whose IPC improves by 2.6 percent with the idealized model.
-Mcf, a benchmark with a very high L2 miss rate, generates many wrong-path references that miss in the L2 cache.
-These references keep the memory banks busy and delay the correct-path references that later try to access the same banks.
-In other benchmarks, wrong-path references do not cause significant bandwidth and resource contention for correct-path references.
+We found that the performance difference between the two models is negligible for all benchmarks except mcf, whose IPC improves by 2.6% with the idealized model.
+Mcf, a benchmark with a very high L2 miss rate, generates many wrong-path references that later try to access the same banks.
+In other benchmarks wrong-path references do not cause significant bandwidth and resource contention for correct-path references.